White Wilderness (film)

-White Wilderness is a 1958 nature documentary film produced by Walt Disney Productions.
-It is noted for its propagation of the misconception of lemming mass suicide.
+White Wilderness is a 1958 pseudo-documentary film produced by Walt Disney Productions as part of its True-Life Adventure series.
+It is noted for its propagation of the myth of lemming mass suicide.

 The film was directed by James Algar and narrated by Winston Hibler.
 It was filmed on location in Canada over the course of three years.
-It won the Academy Award for Best Documentary Feature and the Golden Bear for Best Documentary in the 1959 Berlin Film Festival.
+It won the Academy Award for Best Documentary Feature and the Golden Bear for Best Documentary at the 1959 Berlin Film Festival, and was also nominated for the Academy Award for Music Score of a Dramatic or Comedy Picture.

 Reception

-Howard Thompson of The New York Times wrote "Mr. Disney has assembled a fine, often fascinating color documentary on animal life in the North American Arctic".
+Howard Thompson of The New York Times wrote: "Mr. Disney has assembled a fine, often fascinating color documentary on animal life in the North American Arctic".
 Geoffrey Warren of the Los Angeles Times stated: "Walt Disney has turned again to Nature for adventure and profit.
-With 'White Wilderness' the master of unusual entertainment has struck pure gold, for this is probably the best of his many true-to-life films".
+With White Wilderness the master of unusual entertainment has struck pure gold, for this is probably the best of his many true-to-life films".
 Variety called the film "a fascinating screen experience.
 Filmed in awesome detail in the icy wastes of the Arctic, where struggle for existence is savage and cruel, this feature is one of the most spectacular of Walt Disney's 'True-Life Adventure' series, and as such can expect handsome returns from its particular market".
 Harrison's Reports declared: "From the opening to the closing scenes, one is held enthralled by the truly remarkable shots of polar region wild life, both large and small, made all the more interesting by the fine Technicolor photography, the clever editing and the appropriate background music, which heighten both the comic and dramatic aspects of the different scenes".
 The Monthly Film Bulletin wrote: "The familiar music score, production tricks, anthropomorphic humours and human-angle narration are again in evidence.
 The basic material, however, remains enthralling; in the case of lemmings and wolverines possibly unique".